 Background information can be found in reference sources, online or in print, such as dictionaries, encyclopedias, and handbooks.
 Dictionaries contain brief definitions, usually only a sentence or two in length.
 Encyclopedias provide a more in-depth description, usually a few paragraphs in length.
 Handbooks contain descriptions that can be multiple pages and describe the development and future of a subject.

 Dictionary of Indian Tribes of the Americas.
 2nd ed.
 3 volumes.
 1993.

 This set is designed to be a first source for information that can direct the user to more detailed sources.
-Alphabetical entries provides 2-5 page descriptions of each group.
+Alphabetical entries provide 2-5 page descriptions of each tribe.
 Additional features include a detailed index and several descriptive maps.

 Dictionary of Native American Literature.
 1994.
 (Main Stacks Ref.)

 Includes more than 70 essays by members of the Association for the Study of American Indian Literatures.
 Entries are arranged by historical period: Native American oral literature, Indian writing to 1967, and Indian writing from 1967 to the present.
 Each chapter includes information about anthropology, folklore, literature, and Native American studies, and a bibliography of primary and secondary sources.
 A single index combines subjects, authors, and titles.